teamclairvoyant/rabbitmq-cloudera-parcel/README.md

     ```bash
     sh build_rabbitmq_parcel.sh <parcel_version>
     ```
 3. Enter the Erlang and RabbitMQ versions when asked.
 You can enter `list_versions` to get a list of all the available versions.
+You can find the compatible versions of Erlang and RabbtiMQ `https://www.rabbitmq.com/which-erlang.html`.
 A `.parcel` and a `.sha` file will be generated.
 4. Copy all your the files in the repository into a directory and generate manifest.json file using
     ```bash
     python make_manifest.py <Directory>